greenm01/ec4x/docs/ec4x_specs.md

 Armies (AA) garrison your colonies and eradicate invaders.
 Their orders are to take no prisoners and protect the colony at all cost.

-Marines fight alongside the Army if garrisoned planetside.
+Marines fight alongside the Army if garrisoned planet-side.

 ## 2.5 Space Guilds